DIY Ladybug Garden Art

 Create these cute ladybugs for your yard!
 This DIY Ladybug Garden Art tutorial uses outdoor paint, beads and plastic bowls to create a unique addition to your garden!

 Looking for cute garden art you can make for your yard?
 These ladybug garden ornaments are a unique craft you can make!
-I love making DIY yard art for our garden and these ladybugs add so much color and whimsy to our garden beds.
+I love creating DIY yard art for our garden and these ladybugs add so much color and whimsy to our garden beds.

 Each ladybug is made from a plastic bowl!
 They were sold as a four pack in the summer patio section of our local grocery store last year.
 Each bowl was less than $1!
 I used my favorite outdoor paint, Patio Paint by DecoArt, and beads from my daughter’s bead kit!
 She was nice enough to share ;)